Tea-Time-Patient-Club/handgame/README.md

 - Tested on Android only
 - Hand Controller would not work because it is hard-coded inside source code.
 - 3rd-party assets needed
-    - Bluetooth LE module by Shatalmic LLC / $20
+    - Bluetooth LE module by Shatalmic LLC / $20 / Unity Asset Store
+    - SimpleSpinner by Hippo / Free / Unity Asset Store

 ## Notes